abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

   * It has both 32-bit and 64-bit varients.
 It also support floating point instruction.
   * It avoids micro-architechture or technology dependent features.
   * It accelerates the time for design to reach the market as it uses open-source IP.
+  #### What happens when we run a program?
+  Suppose a C program needs to run on a hardware.
+So we nned to pass this C program to the hardware.
+So firstly the C program is compiled into assembly language (RISC-V assembly language program).
+Now this assmebly language is converted into the machine language program (basically 1's and 0's).
+Now this 1's and 0's are understanable by the hardware.

   ### Software to Hardware
   The flow shows how the high level language (at software end) gets converted to machine language (at hardware end) and then gets executed on the package.